C.S. Lewis and J.R.R. Tolkien at Oxford

 EXILED KING

-Who didn't see his eventual role coming way in advance, pretty much from his first appearance?
+Who didn't foresee his eventual role as that king way in advance, pretty much from his first appearance?

 "Even from the outside the inn looked a pleasant house to familiar eyes.
 It had a front on the Road, and two wings running back on land partly cut out of the lower slopes of the hill, so that at the rear the second-floor windows were level with the ground.
 There was a wide arch leading to a courtyard between the two wings, and on the left under the arch there was a large doorway reaches by a few broad steps. ...
 Above the arch there was a lamp, and beneath it swung a large signboard: a fat white pony reared up on its hind legs.
 Over the door was painted in white letters: THE PRANCING PONY by BARLIMAN BUTTERBUR."